AnikethDandu/rotten-tomatoes-scraper/README.md

 ```

 ## Usage
 To use the project, navigate inside the RottenTomatoesScraper directory.
-Once inside, run the following command:
+Once inside, run the following command
 ```bash
 Python3 main.py [-l] [-g] [-h]
 ```